 Marilena Delli Umuhoza is an Italian-Rwandan photographer, filmmaker, and author.
-For the past twelve years she has partnered with American Grammy-winning producer Ian Brennan.
+For the past thirteen years she has partnered with American Grammy-winning producer Ian Brennan.
 Her work has been featured in the likes of BBC, CNN, NPR, Rolling Stone, and focus on artists from under-represented countries like Rwanda, Malawi, South Sudan, Pakistan, Cambodia, and Romania.
 Brennan and Delli’s work on the Grammy-nominated Zomba Prison Project album was featured on the front-page of the New York Times and in an Emmy-winning segment of 60 Minutes with Anderson Cooper reporting.

 In 2020, Marilena was named one of the "50 Women of the Year” (2020) by the major Italian national daily newspaper, La Repubblica.

 Università La Sapienza, Roma